SCI Regranting Scheme to EU members in 202525

 Organised by Servei Civil Internacional de Catalunya (SCI Catalunya) with an awarded grant of 18 000€.

-SCI Catalunya, based in Barcelona, Spain, organized a 10-months project called “Shaping the future: sustainable and inclusive volunteering”.
+SCI Catalunya, based in Barcelona, Spain, organized a 10-month project called “Shaping the future: sustainable and inclusive volunteering”.

 • Three mini volunteer camps (Elna, FESC, Vidalia)